-Looking for calm, concrete advice to help your agency during the COVID-19 pandemic?
-You’re in the right place—this Agency Resource Center from agency expert Karl Sakas at Sakas & Company features business advice on what to do now and what to do next.
-Sign up here for updates.
-[Last updated: April 6, 2020]
+Looking for calm, concrete advice to help your agency during the COVID-19 pandemic and the recovery?
+You’re in the right place: this in-depth Resource Center from agency expert Karl Sakas at Sakas & Company features business advice on what to do now and what to do next.
+See upcoming events and get email updates.
+[Revised: May 27, 2020]

 An optimist in the face of daunting odds, Winston Churchill said, “All will come right.”
 Amidst the COVID-19 pandemic, this is a hard time to be optimistic.
 Yet without hope, we risk creating a self-fulfilling prophecy that makes failure inevitable.